stephenberry/glaze/README.md

 ### Integers

 - Integer types cannot begin with a positive `+` symbol, for efficiency.
 - Integer types do not support exponential values (e.g. `1e10`).
-This is to enable vectorization of integer reading.
 Submit an issue if you desire a wrapper to enable this behavior, e.g. `exponential(&T::i)`.

 ## License